oldham123/cfa_level_iii/10 Asset Allocation and Related Decisions in Portfolio Management II/Reading 21 Currency Management - An Introduction.md

   - **Passive hedging** involves matching the currency exposure of a benchmark
   - **Discretionary hedging** involves allowing tactical deviations from benchmark currency exposure
   - **Active currency management** involves even larger deviations in currency exposure, with a goal of excess return, not risk reduction
-  - **A currency overlay** is an outsourcing of currency management, where an overlay management may treat currency as its own asset class, taking positions based on expectations to generate alpha
+  - **A currency overlay** is an outsourcing of currency management, where an overlay manager may treat currency as its own asset class, taking positions based on expectations to generate alpha
   - A decision on currency management should be recorded in the IPS, specifying, for example:
     - The amount of FX exposure to be hedged
     - Allowed deviations